JimYang9788/quadris/README.md

 # quadris

-# A revisit of my CS 246 quadris project
+A version of tetris.
+Written in C++.
+I decided to redo this project to brush up my c++ skills.